WordPress Core HTTP Streaming Analysis

 Return value is an array with 'body' => string — Fundamentally incompatible with streaming.
 The body is a completed string.

-3. Decompression (line ~430): $return->body = self::decompress($return->body) — operates on the complete body string.
-This is a hard blocker for true streaming of compressed responses.
+3. Line 777: $return->body = self::decompress($return->body) — operates on the complete body string.
+Hard blocker for streaming compressed responses.

 • 'requests.after_request' — fires after full parse.
 Too late.